microsoft/solution-accelerator-many-models/README.md

 ## Getting started

-#### 1. Deploy Resources
+### 1. Deploy Resources

 Start by deploying the resources to Azure.
-The button below will deploy Azure Machine Learning and it's related resources:
+The button below will deploy Azure Machine Learning and its related resources:

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmicrosoft%2Fsolution-accelerator-many-models%2Fmaster%2Fazuredeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-#### 2. Configure Development Environment
+### 2. Configure Development Environment

 Next you'll need to configure your [development environment](https://docs.microsoft.com/azure/machine-learning/how-to-configure-environment) for Azure Machine Learning.
 We recommend using a [Notebook VM](https://docs.microsoft.com/azure/machine-learning/how-to-configure-environment#compute-instance) as it's the fastest way to get up and running.
 Follow the steps in [EnvironmentSetup.md](./EnvironmentSetup.md) to create a Notebook VM and clone the repo onto it.

-#### 3. Run Notebooks
+### 3. Run Notebooks

 Once your development environment is set up, run through the Jupyter Notebooks sequentially following the steps outlined.
 By the end, you'll know how to train, score, and make predictions using the many models pattern on Azure Machine Learning.

 There are two ways to train many models:

 1. Using a custom training script
 2. Using Automated ML

+However, the steps needed to set the workspace up and prepare the datasets are the same no matter which option you choose.

 ![Sequence of Notebooks](./images/mmsa-overview.png)